-This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, and the Office of Family Policy, Children and Youth, U.S. Department of Defense under Award No. 2010-48709-21867 developed in collaboration with The Clearinghouse for Military Family Readiness at Penn State University.
-5210 Healthy Children is adapted from Let's Go! www.letsao.ora.
+CLEARINGHOUSE This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, and the Office of Family Policy, Children and Youth, U.S. Department of Defense under Award No. 2010-48709-21867 developed in collaboration with The Clearinghouse for Military Family Readiness at Penn State University.
+5210 Healthy Military Children is adapted from Let's Go! www.letsgo.org.

-- 11. Screen Time And The Very Young handout provides the evidence-based screen time recommendations for infants and children from the American Academy of Pediatrics. - 12.
-It Takes 2 to Tune In handout describes the American Academy of Pediatrics (2015) guidelineson parenting strategies to ensure quality screen time. - 13.
+- 10. Most People Don't Need Sports And Energy Drinks handout provides information about the ingredients, recommendations for using, and possible effects of consuming sports and energy drinks. - 11.
+Screen Time And The Very Young handout provides the evidence-based screen time recommendations for infants and children from the American Academy of Pediatrics. - 12.
+It Takes 2 To Tune In handout describes the American Academy of Pediatrics (2015) guidelines on parenting strategies to ensure quality screen time. - 13.
 5210 and Healthy Sleep handout lists ways that the 5210 behaviors support healthy sleep habits in children. - 14.
 Television Tunnel Vision handout lists alarming facts about children's typical amount of screen time and offers suggestions for alternative ways of spending free time. - 15.
-Healthy Eating In A Hurry and Healthy Shopping On A Budget handout provides tips on ways to create quick, healthy meals on a busy schedule and provides tips on ways to purchase healthy foods cost effectively.
+Healthy Eating In A Hurry and Healthy Shopping On A Budget handout provides tips on ways to create quick, healthy meals on a busy schedule and provides tips on ways to purchase healthy foods cost effectively. - 16.
+Turn Off to Fill Up handout provides evidence on the harmfullness of eating while distracted.

-We recommend hanging the poster in highly-visible locations in community locations families frequent, such as community centers, libraries, schools, and healthcare offices, and distributing the handouts in similar locations.
+We recommend hanging the poster in highly visible locations in community locations families frequent, such as community centers, libraries, schools, and healthcare offices, and distributing the handouts in similar locations.
 Digital versions of all materials are available and may be inserted into community newsletters or emails and uploaded to websites and social media outlets.